Contributing Gear Writer

 We hope you have many incredible days out there exploring the open seas, lakes, rivers, and any other bodies of water that your inflatable/foldable kayak may take you.
 Remember that above all else, it’s about fun out on the water, so get out there and enjoy it, and always be safe!

 Editor’s Note: If you’d rather stand than sit while paddling, check out our Best Paddle Boards and Best Inflatable Paddle Boards articles.
 It’s also always a good idea to wear a life jacket.
-And to stay protected from the sun while paddling, here’s our guides to The Best Sun Shirts, The Best Sun Hats, The Best Sunglasses, and The Best Reef-Safe Sunscreens.
+And to stay protected from the sun while paddling, here are our guides to The Best Sun Shirts, The Best Sun Hats, The Best Sunglasses, and The Best Reef-Safe Sunscreens.
 And don’t forget to stay hydrated out there!
 These Water Bottles might help.
 For more gear reviews and features on The Inertia, click here.